Antwerp court clears fugitive jeweller Mehul Choksi's extradition: Officials | Law-Order

 - India

+The court order gave a major jolt to the fugitive businessman wanted for a Rs 13,000 crore bank fraud in the Punjab National Bank orchestrated in collusion with his nephew Nirav Modi, who is also facing extradition proceedings and is presently lodged in a London prison.

+Of the total Rs 13,000 crore, Choksi alone siphoned off Rs 6,400 crore, the CBI alleged in its chargesheet.

-A court in Antwerp on Friday cleared the extradition of fugitive diamantaire Mehul Choksi, noting that his arrest by the Belgian authorities on India's request was valid, officials in the know of the development said.
+The Antwerp court held that Choksi's arrest by the Belgian authorities on India's request was valid, officials in the know of the development said.

-The order has come as a strong validation for India's case seeking his extradition, with Choksi having the option of appealing against the decision in a superior court in Belgium, they said.
+The order has come as a strong validation for India's case seeking his extradition, with Choksi having the option of appealing against the decision in the Supreme Court in Belgium, they said.

+''This is the first success for India in the ongoing extradition proceedings against Mehul Choksi in Belgium,'' an official said.

+Choksi (66) remains at a prison in Antwerp since his arrest in April, with his multiple bail petitions rejected after they were effectively countered by the Belgium Prosecution, which was aided by the CBI since April this year.

 ''The order has come in our favour.
 The court has termed his arrest by the Belgian authorities on India's request valid.
 The first legal step in getting him extradited is now clear,'' a senior official said.

-Belgian prosecutors were aided by Indian officials from the external affairs ministry and the CBI in putting forth strong arguments on Choksi's alleged crime in orchestrating a Rs 13,000 crore scam in the Punjab National Bank in collusion with his nephew Nirav Modi.
+Belgian prosecutors were aided by Indian officials from the external affairs ministry and the CBI in putting forth strong arguments on Choksi's alleged role in orchestrating one of the biggest scams in the state-run Punjab National Bank in collusion with his nephew Nirav Modi.

-The prosecutors told the court that he remains a flight risk and cannot be released from prison, the officials said.
+The prosecutors told the court that Choksi remains a flight risk and cannot be released from prison, the officials said.

-After hearing the Belgian prosecutors and Choksi's defence lawyers during the hearings in mid-September, the court concluded that his arrest was valid.

-Choksi (66) was arrested in Belgium on April 11 on the basis of the extradition request sent by the CBI, they said.
-His bail applications have been rejected by different courts in that country.
+India has given a number of assurances to Belgium, including Choksi's safety, prison arrangements, human rights, and medical needs, among others.

 The Union home ministry informed the Belgian authorities through a September 4 communique that the personal living space for each inmate in Barack No. 12 is in line with and fully meets the minimum space requirement of the Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) of Europe.